gilbarbara/react-joyride/docs/Step.md

 The distance from the target to the tooltip.

 **placement** {string} ▶︎ `bottom`
-The placement of the Tooltip.
+The placement of the beacon and tooltip.
 It will re-position itself if there's no space available.
 It can be:

 * top \(top-start, top-end\)